swarnaprony/DataVisualizationWithPythion/UsDomesticFlightDelayDashboard/README.md

 - Numpy
 - Plotly
 ## To Run The Project
-Install dash, pandas, numpy, plotly in your python environment and then run the python file
+Install dash, pandas in your python environment and then run the python file

+- ```pip3 install pandas dash```